Last updated on December 29th, 2023

 Tickets cost $15 for adults, $14 for seniors, and $6 for children ages 8-12.

 Hot Springs, Arkansas used to be a huge baseball hotspot!
-In the early days of baseball, the majority of MLB teams were in the north and northeastern part of the United States, which made outdoor spring training a bit tough in the cold, winter months.
+In the early days of baseball, the majority of MLB teams were in both the north and northeastern part of the United States.
+Which made outdoor spring training a bit tough in the cold, winter months.

 In 1886, Cap Anson brought the Chicago White Stockings (now the Cubs) to Hot Springs to have the first spring training in the southern part of the United States.
-This started a bit of a trend and over time, other teams called Hot Springs their spring home, including the Pttsburgh Pirates and the Boston Red Sox.
-Five fields were built and up to 250 players would come to the area to train, including Babe Ruth, Hank Aaron, and Jackie Robinson.
+This started a bit of a trend and over time, other teams called Hot Springs their spring home, including both the Pittsburgh Pirates and the Boston Red Sox.
+Five fields were built and up to 250 players would come to the area to train.
+Including Babe Ruth, Hank Aaron, and Jackie Robinson.

-Lake Catherine is one of the 5 lakes in the Ouachita Mountain area and is home to a campground, boat rentals, fishing, and a popular trail called Falls Branch Trail.
+Lake Catherine is one of the 5 lakes in the Ouachita Mountain area.
+It is home to a campground, boat rentals, fishing, and a popular trail called Falls Branch Trail.

 Want to have a more thrilling adventure in Hot Springs National Park?
 Go to Adventureworks!
 This adventure park has 10 zip lines you can fly down and also a 16 element aerial adventure course with swinging bridges, hanging vines, rock walls, cargo nets, and more.
 It looks SUPER fun!